 - Customer service needs to have access to all details about the delivery and potential follow-up.
 Invoices need to be sent.

 Using information to understand and exceed customer expectations is THE competitive advantage today (John Mancini)

 Customer experience as the orientation point for digital transformation

 Digital transformation consists of a long list of processes, interconnections and optimizations.
 And it is hard but there is little choice.

-And, as it happens, Accenture (re)confirmed this assessment with a brand new report “Digital Transformation in the Age of the Customer”.
-I haven’t read it yet but the data, statements and infographic in the press release are clear.
+And, as it happens, Accenture (re)confirmed this assessment with a report “Digital Transformation in the Age of the Customer”.
+The data, statements and infographic in the press release are clear.
 Here are just two:

 - Customer experience is at the heart of digital and digital is likewise at the heart of customer experience.

 - “Improving the customer experience” topped the list of business priorities companies have for the next 12 months.
 It received the most number one rankings (21 percent), followed by “growing revenues” (17 percent) and “improving differentiation” (16 percent).